-A quick overview of the various research activities in our lab can be found in the poster here.
+A concise overview of the various research activities in our lab can be found in the poster here.
+Selected videos from a few of these projects can be found here.
 Link to all relevant publications can be found here.
-Citations and publications are also listed at: [Google Scholar] [DBLP]
+Below on this page you will find a summary of the various projects.
+Citations and publications are listed at: [Google Scholar] [DBLP].

 List of Ongoing Research Projects

 - CAD Tools for Multi-Objective Multicore Architecture Design

 Enabling high bandwidth and power-efficient communication between information processing cores in System-on-Chip (SoC) architectures is an essential but increasingly difficult aspect of electronic chip design.
 SoCs play a pivotal role in society today, as these application-specific high-performance VLSI circuits drive all major modern inventions including vehicles and airplanes, computers and phones, scientific and industrial infrastructure, as well as military systems.
 With SoC processing core counts increasing steadily every year to enable more sophisticated applications (e.g., high fidelity target discrimination, warfighter control and navigation), the demands of higher bandwidth and low latency transfers are putting greater pressure on SoC communication networks.
 The result is that chip power and performance are now dominated not by processor cores but by the network that transports data between processors and to memory.
 In other words, SoC robustness and quality is now network dominated.
 The research objective of this project is to determine the best architectural modalities to insert silicon photonic interconnect technology into electronic chips, in order to overcome performance and energy bottlenecks in today’s SoCs.
 The project involves creating performance, energy, and reliability models, circuits, architectures, and optimization techniques, to expedite the deployment of silicon photonics into manycore SoCs in the near future, to overcome the severe shortcomings of electrical interconnects at the chip-scale.